RomainMIRAS/info5.sar/specification/final task4 specification.md

 # Task 4: specification (full events)

-The aim of Task4 is to develop a full-duplex communication framework using **event-driven programming**.
+The aim of Task 4 is to develop a full-duplex communication framework using **event-driven programming**.
 Unlike thread-based systems, this design is operating **non-blockingly**.
 Responses and operations are driven by **events**, ensuring that no method blocks execution, and responses are handled via **listeners**.

 The core components include: